-Whenever a doctor prescribes a new medication, particularly for mental health conditions, it is nearly reflexive to wonder whether it might be addictive.
-After all, we’ve seen the news stories about the opioid crisis and Lorazepam abuse, and it’s natural to be wary of medicine that you’ve never tried before.
+Whenever a doctor prescribes a new medication, it is nearly reflexive to wonder whether it might be addictive.
+After all, we’ve seen the news stories about the opioid crisis and it’s natural to be wary of medicine that you’ve never tried before.

 It’s important to begin by addressing the two types of addiction: psychological and physical.
 By understanding the difference between the two, you will have a better idea of what it means to say that ketamine can be psychologically addicting at the prescribed dose, but not physically addicting at the dosages a doctor would prescribe.

-The elevated level of dopamine eventually leads to addiction because your body comes to rely on the large presence of the neurotransmitter, and in turn decreases the number of receptors that the dopamine activates.
-When you aren’t under the influence of cocaine or elevated dopamine levels, your brain receptors are “starved” for stimulation, and as a result, you crave more.
+The elevated level of dopamine eventually leads to addiction because your body comes to rely on the large presence of the neurotransmitter, and in turn decreases the number of receptors which the dopamine activates.
+When you aren’t under the influence of the cocaine or elevated dopamine levels, your brain receptors are “starved” for stimulation and as result you crave more.

 When you take it as part of a prescription, however, you begin at a much lower dose.
 This is known as a subdissociative dose because it is low enough that most patients do not hallucinate or dissociate.
 Additionally, your goal in a medical context is to feel the regenerative effects of ketamine after your session as your mind forms new and better pathways.
-When you aren’t trying to ‘get high’ and your doctor is monitoring your medicinal intake, there is nearly no worry of becoming physically addicted to ketamine.
+When you aren’t trying to ‘get high’ and your doctor is monitoring your medicinal intake, there is much lower risk of becoming physically addicted to ketamine.

 Psychological addiction is very different from physical addiction, although they both lead to the same drug-seeking behaviors.
 Physical addiction, as noted above, is when your body becomes dependent on a drug to feel normal.
 Your body has trouble functioning normally without a baseline amount of the drug in your body and you need an increasingly larger amount of drugs to achieve a high.
 Physical addiction will lead to withdrawal symptoms when you stop taking it.

-Even drugs that don’t have any physical dependence can cause mental dependence.
+Even drugs that low risk for physical dependence can cause mental dependence.
 However, ISHA’s trained professionals are there to ensure that you take a consistent amount of ketamine on a prescribed schedule and to help you work through any possible ensuing issues.

 Another aspect that separates medically prescribed ketamine from recreational ketamine is the frequency of doses.
 Recreational ketamine users may self-dose multiple times per day or for many days on end without taking a break.
-The combination of high doses taken at a high frequency makes ketamine have a high risk of addiction.
+The combination of high doses taken at a high frequency make ketamine have a high risk of physical and psychological addiction.

-Under your ISHA’s supervision, you will take a predetermined, consistent amount of ketamine on a controlled schedule with constant monitoring.
-We will walk you through the process from start to finish and continue monitoring you through our telehealth system to ensure that you have as positive of an experience as possible.
+Under your ISHA’s supervision, you will ingest a predetermined, consistent amount of ketamine on a controlled schedule with constant monitoring.
+We will walk you through the process from start to finish and continuing watching you through our telehealth system to ensure that you have as positive of an experience as possible.

 Lumanauw DD, Youn S, Horeczko T, Yadav K, Tanen DA.
 Subdissociative-dose Ketamine Is Effective for Treating Acute Exacerbations of Chronic Pain.
 Acad Emerg Med.
 2019 Sep;26(9):1044-1051. doi: 10.1111/acem.13755.
 Epub 2019 Apr 29.
 PMID: 30901130.